-Red Balloon has no immediate outdoor space for leisure use.
-Staff will seek to provide supervised indoor areas that can be used during lunch and other breaks, but will also supervise students who want to use nearby parks, or other suitable areas.
-In such cases appropriate risk assessments will be carried out and supervision made.
+RBET-Aylesbury has a rear garden for leisure use.
+Staff will seek to provide supervised indoor areas that can be used during lunch and other breaks, and will also supervise students who want to use nearby parks or other suitable areas.
+In such cases appropriate risk assessments will be carried out and supervision undertaken.